sonyhome/SerialMenu/README.md

 # SerialMenu
-Serial Console Menu Library for Arduino
+An Efficient Serial Console Menu Library for Arduino

 ## Overview
 This library allows you to define menus for the Arduino Serial console.

-Menus are very simple to build, by just declaring them in an array.
+The menus are very simple to build.
+You just declare them in an array.

+The menus are simple to run.
-A single show() function call displays them, and a single call to the run() function from loop() is enough to automatically monitor the menu and execute the callback functions associated to the menu entries.
+A single call to a show() method displays them.
+A single call to the
+run() function inside loop() is all it takes to automatically monitor the user's menu inputs and execute the appropriate callback function associated to the menu entry selected.

+Multiple menus can be defined, and can be nested and called easily, just by calling the load() method.

-The menus are non-blocking, but only trigger when there is user input.
+The menus are non-blocking.
+Code only trigger when there is user input.
-This means run() returns immediately if there's no activity, or just after calling the callback routine if there was input.
-This allows programs to simultaneously go about the work you want them to do while responding to serial commands promptly but with almost no overhead.
+This means run() returns immediately if there's no activity, or just after calling the callback routine if there was user input.
+This allows programs to simultaneously go about the work you want them to do while responding to serial commands promptly, but with almost no overhead.

-Furthermore because of how the menu library is implemented, they consume very little memory.
+Furthermore because of how the menu library is implemented, the memory consumed for the menus, even big ones, is minimal.

 ## Benefits: